iRASPA/RASPA3/docs/examples/basic_1.md

 As this is likely your first simulation, let me explain what is happening after the input file is read.

-First, your `simulation.input` file is read by the InputReader.
+First, your `simulation.json` file is read by the InputReader.
 It parses the input in three sections.
 First of all, general simulation settings like `SimulationType` and `NumberOfCycles` is read and set to the right attributes.
 Also, it will read the `force_field.json`.

 Then, from the **list** of systems a System object is created for every entry.
 The System object is central to all simulations and holds the lists of Atom, Molecule, Thermostat, SimulationBox, MCMoveProbabilitiesParticles, and also a variety of other trackers and property objects.
 While in this run we don't include a framework, this is also the place where a Framework object can be created.